bharadwaj1098/bharadwaj1098/README.md

-### Hi, I'm Sai BHaradwaj Reddy(I go by Sai) 👋
+### Hi, I'm Sai Bharadwaj Reddy(I go by Sai) 👋

-I am an MSc in Computer Science and my skill is in the field of AI and Robotics.
+I am an MSc in Computer Science with specialization in the field of AI and Robotics.
 I believe in being a jack of all trades but, sill better than master of one and this allows me to have freedom to explore the fields, build projects as I go.
 A true nerdy engineer by heart :)

   <br>
   I'm Skilled in Python, Pytorch, Sql and NoSql databases, Javascript 🙂